cliffwang0825/Caleb-Chess/README.md

 # Caleb-Chess
-This is a on-line chess game made by GPT Codex.
+This is an online chess game made for my lovely son (Caleb Wang), assisted by GPT Codex.